jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ---

 # Introduction
-This blog entry is a follow up to the previous [Beyond Onboarding](https://jhumelsine.github.io/2026/04/23/career.html) blog entry.

 This blog entry contains a set of references for your continuing education.
+It's a follow up to the previous [Beyond Onboarding](https://jhumelsine.github.io/2026/04/23/career.html) blog entry.

 Fortunately the internet is filled with educational resources for Software Engineering.
 Most are free or a reasonable price.